Follow our quick-start guide, outlining a variety of areas that could impact your business post Brexit.

 Businesses should therefore carefully read the UK border operating model, similar guidance has been published by some EU customs authorities:

-During the initial six-month period from January to end June 2021, importers to the UK can defer their customs declarations for "standard goods" – as long as they have a good compliance record.
+During the initial 12 month period from January to end December 2021, importers to the UK can defer their customs declarations for "standard goods" – as long as they have a good compliance record.
 This means they will not have to present a customs declaration at the point of entry.
 They will record imports in their own commercial records and then have up to six months to file a "supplementary declaration" with HMRC.
 To file those declarations importers will need to have:

 - access to an authorisation for the Simplified Customs Declaration process.
 That means using an agent who is authorised, or being authorised themselves, and